How often do you deploy updates to your SaaS product? Weekly? Daily? Several times a day?

 User Onboarding is the process of increasing the likelihood that new users become successful when adopting your product. — UserOnboard

-You have a small window to persuade people trying out your software that it is a must have rather than a ‘Hum, looks okay, but I’ll come back to it later… maybe’.
+You have a small window to persuade people trying out your SaaS product that it is a must have rather than a ‘Hum, looks okay, but I’ll come back to it later… maybe’.

 This is an onboarding screen from Canva, encouraging you to create a design NOW – and find value in the product